 Habit builders rely on gamification to make task completion more engaging.
 These completions and challenges pair well with ADHD symptoms for a truly positive outcome.

 The first step to managing ADHD is to determine whether or not you have it.
-If you suspect that you might have ADHD, consider using our online assessment to get an official diagnosis from a licensed professional.
+If you suspect that you might have ADHD, consider using our online assessment to get an official diagnosis from a doctorate-level psychologist.
 This is helpful for finding a treatment and management plan that works for you!